Esperanto etymology: Romance and Germanic

 The main languages contributing to Zamenhof's original vocabulary were French, English, and German/Yiddish, the modern languages most widely learned in schools around the world at the time Esperanto was devised.
 The result was that about two-thirds of this original vocabulary is Romance, and about one-third Germanic, including a pair of roots from Swedish:

 Comparative the ju ... des ... (as in "the more the merrier"), from Swedish ju ... desto ....
 (Cf. German je ... desto ....)

 A couple of words, strato (street) and gisto (yeast), are closer to Dutch (straat, gist) than German (Straße /[ʃtrasə]/, Gest), but this may be a compromise between German and English the way ŝtono (stone) is a compromise between German Stein /[ʃtajn]/ and English stone.
 (There's also ronki (to snore), Dutch ronken.)
 Fajro (fire) matches the pronunciation of English fire, but is also spelled and pronounced as Yiddish פֿײַר fajr.
 Indeed, much of the supposedly German vocabulary actually appears to be Yiddish, specifically Zamenhof's native Bialystok (Northeastern) dialect, which had formed the basis of his abortive attempt to standardize that language.
 Words with the digraph ei in German may in Esperanto have either ej (seemingly corresponding to the spelling) or aj (seemingly corresponding to the pronunciation).
 This pattern is not random, but reflects ei and ī in Old High German, a distinction preserved in Yiddish: hejmo (home: German Heim /[hajm]/ but Yiddish הײם hejm), fajfi (whistle: both German pfeifen /[p͜fajfən]/ and Yiddish פֿײַפֿן fajfn).
 Zamenhof never admitted to a Yiddish influence in Esperanto, presumably to avoid arousing antisemitic prejudice.

-Many of the Latinate roots were given an Italianesque appearance, corresponding to the use of Italian as a model for Esperanto pronunciation, but in form are closer to French, such as ĉemizo (shirt: French chemise /[ʃəmiz]/, Italian camicia /[kamit͡ʃa]/) and ĉevalo (horse: French cheval /[ʃəval]/, Italian cavallo /[kavallo]/).
+Many of the Latinate roots were given an Italianesque appearance, corresponding to the use of Italian as a model for Esperanto pronunciation, but in form are closer to French, such as ĉemizo (shirt: French chemise /[ʃəmiz]/, Italian camicia /[kamit͡ʃa]/) and ĉevalo (horse: French cheval /[ʃəval]/, Italian cavallo /[kavallo]/), though some forms are of Italian origin or are compromises between Italian and French, English, or both.

 Since Zamenhof's day, a large amount of Latinate vocabulary has been added to the language.
 In 1987, Mattos calculated that 84% of basic vocabulary was Latinate, 14% Germanic, and 2% Slavic or Greek.